jxskiss/simplessl/README.md

 ### v0.5.0 @ 2022-06-12

 - fix: incorrect behavior when querying OCSP stapling before query certificate
-- new: support wildcard certificates, using Lego to resolve dns-p1 challenge
+- new: support wildcard certificates, using Lego to solve dns-01 challenge
-- change: make `lib/config` be standalone module
+- change: make `lib/tlsconfig` be standalone module
 - change: upgrade dependency to latest
 - change: refactor code to use more sophisticated cli and logging libraries
 - change: refactor code for better maintainability